DataDog/integrations-core/docs/dev/new_check_howto.md

 ### What's in the wheel?

 The wheel contains only the files necessary for the functioning of the integration itself.
 This includes the Check, the configuration example file, and some artifacts generated during the build of the wheel.
 All of the other elements, including the metadata files are not meant to be contained within the wheel.
-These latter elements are used elsewhere by the greater Datadog platform and eco-system.
+These latter elements are used elsewhere by the greater Datadog platform and ecosystem.

 ## Install the wheel